Hell’s Revenge 4 x 4 Trail

 If you’re looking for remote wilderness and some of the wide open space that Utah is famous for then Sand Flats is not for you.
 At 9,000 acres, this park has plenty of space, but most of the 160,000 annual visitors are on the trails.

 But, all the people on the trail is part of the fun.
 If you get jammed up or need someone to help you spot your line, other riders will come over and lend a hand.
-It’s a fun good time on the trail.
+It’s a fun good time on this ATV trail.

 The hardest/scariest part of driving this trail is cresting a hill blind.
 The ascent is so steep that you literally can’t see what’s at the top.
 Some of the descents will also take your breath away.

-Ideally you should avoid the Hot Tubs if there is water present.
-The water will cause you to lose traction and you really need every advantage.
+Avoid the Hot Tubs if water is present.
+Water will cause you to lose traction and you will need every advantage.

 4 Challenging Sections